 Lead Maternity Carers (independent community midwives)

-Lead Maternity Carers (Community Midwives) are independently contracted by the Ministry of Health.
+Lead Maternity Carers are independently contracted by the Ministry of Health.
 Your LMC will provide your antenatal, birth and postnatal care and for women who have a higher risk pregnancy or complications during pregnancy your LMC will work alongside the Hospital Obstetrics team to provide care.

 For more information and to find an LMC